Your Minimum Wage Entitlements

 Thanks for entering your email, you can read your factsheet here.Across all industries and workplaces, over two-million workers in unions across Australia continue to negotiate higher pay to ensure all members get a fair wage for a fair day’s work.
 Join your union today and make it happen.

-A minimum wage is the lowest amount you can be paid for doing a certain job.
+Put simply, the minimum wage is the lowest amount (or the base hourly rate) you can be paid for the work you do.

 - Workers on the Supported Wage System